kanidm/webauthn-rs/designs/philosophy.md

 A UUID can be completely random (122 bits), or incorporate timestamps and/or node identifiers to provide extensible namespaces as desired.
-They're also well-established and have many implementations in database systems and programming languages.
-They are also sufficiently-long to have an extremely low chance of collision, even for huge data sets.
+They're also well-established, and implemented in many database systems and programming languages.
+They are also sufficiently-long to have an extremely low chance of collision, even when dealing with billions of entities.

-The application's code is then forced into that model:
+By using a UUID type, applications are forced into that model:

 ```rust
 pub struct User {